yinguobing/facial-landmark-detection-hrnet/README.md

 Training checkpoints can be found in directory `./checkpoints`.
 Before training started, this directory will be checked and the model will be restored if any checkpoint is available.
 Only the best model (smallest validation loss) will be saved.

 ### Resume training
-If training was interupted, resume it by providing `--initial_epoch` argument.
+If training was interrupted, resume it by providing `--initial_epoch` argument.

 ```bash
 python3 train.py --epochs=80 --initial_epoch=61